r0bah0lic/IBI1_2023-24/README.md

-# Contaings teaching materials for IBI1 2023-24
+# Contains teaching materials for IBI1 2023-24